How do I make a university application?

 UCAS Application Process

-To apply through UCAS, you must first register to open a personal account.
-This allows access to a well-designed website which contains a huge amount of tailored information, enabling you to search universities by course, region, tuition fees and grade requirements.
+To apply through UCAS, you must first register.
+This allows access to your hub, and an excellent website which contains a huge amount of tailored information, enabling you to search universities by course, region, tuition fees and grade requirements.
+You may start your application from mid-May onwards after registering but cannot send it until 2nd September.

-The UCAS application process is complex.
+The UCAS application process is well-structured but can seem a little daunting.
 Whilst the process “belongs” to the student, Education Advisers Ltd can provide bespoke support to achieve the best outcomes.

 Key dates are:

-- Deadlines for Oxford, Cambridge and Medical applications are in late October*.
+• Deadlines for Oxford, Cambridge and Medical applications (Medicine, Veterinary Medicine, Dentistry are 15th October.

-- All other UCAS applications should be completed by late January*.
-Whilst late international applications will be accepted, the choice of university will become more restricted.
+• All other UCAS applications should be completed by 14th January, the Equal Consideration deadline.
+Whilst late applications will be accepted, the choice of university will become more restricted after the equal consideration deadline.

-- Results day in mid-August* allows offers to be confirmed by students – this means that you accept the associated fees for the course and accommodation (if provided).
-Students who do better than expected may wish to enter “adjustment”, where they try to secure a course with higher entry criteria.
-For students who have not done as well as expected, “clearing” allows them to explore courses which fit their actual grade profile.
+• Results day in mid-August allows offers to be confirmed by students – this means that you accept the associated fees for the course and accommodation (if provided).
+For students who have not done as well as expected, or for those who wish to try to trade-up, “Clearing” allows them to explore courses which fit their actual grade profile.

 See UCAS website for the exact date.